 What is an accredited laboratory?

-An accredited laboratory is one that has demonstrated its quality assurance and technical competence according to ISO/IEC 17025:2005.
+An accredited laboratory has demonstrated its quality assurance and technical competence according to ISO/IEC 17025:2005.
 AIHA’s affiliate, AIHA Laboratory Accreditation Programs, LLC (“AIHA-LAP”), accredits laboratories under its Industrial Hygiene Laboratory Accreditation Program (IHLAP), many of which have testing scopes that include formaldehyde.
-A list of IHLAP accredited laboratories with each laboratory’s testing scope and certificate can be found at the AIHA-LAP website.
+You can find a list of IHLAP accredited laboratories with each laboratory’s testing scope and certificate on the AIHA-LAP website.
 Staff at AIHA-LAP can also help locate IHLAP labs with scopes that cover formaldehyde.

 Who does AIHA represent?